Dronakurl/facerecognition/README.md

 ### Requirements

-OpenCV 4.x: Install with `sudo apt install libopencv-dev`.
+OpenCV 4.11+: Install with `sudo apt install libopencv-dev` or if your distribution does not provide the newest version, use `./examples/install_opencv.sh` to install opencv 4.11 from the source (this may take a while).

 ### Set up person database